DUI DefenseOver 20 Years Fighting Injustice

 Our lead Long Beach DUI lawyer, Anthony Falangetti, has been included in the list of California Super Lawyers® for 2012-2014, denoting his hard work and achievement in the field of criminal defense.
 It is the goal of our firm that each and every client is treated with respect and dignity throughout the DUI legal process.
 Dealing with charges for driving under the influence can cause significant fear and stress.
 Get in touch with our competent and aggressive Long Beach DUI lawyers to better understand how we can assist you during this difficult time.

 Blood Alcohol Content (BAC)

-Driving after consuming a few alcoholic beverages may not seem very dangerous, but studies have shown that even with trace amounts of alcohol in the blood stream can impair a driver.
-Men that weigh about an average weight of 160 pounds only need two drinks before they will start feeling the effects and experience a significant amount of impairment.
+Driving after consuming a few alcoholic beverages may not seem dangerous, but studies have shown even trace amounts of alcohol can impair a driver.
+Men who weigh about an average of 160 pounds only need two drinks before they will start feeling the effects and experience impairment.
 For women who are generally much smaller, it only takes typically one, maybe two drinks before putting themselves at risk on the road.

 - Jail time from 4 days to 6 months

 - Fines from $1400-$2,600

 - License suspension for 30 days to 10 months

 - Possibility of Ignition Interlock Device installed in vehicle

 - Jail time from 10 days to 1 year